code-423n4/2023-03-canto-identity-findings/data/caspersolangii-G.md

-The state variable `subprotocolName` which is a string data type.
+The protocol `ProfilePicture.sol` has the state variable `subprotocolName` in line number 35. which is a string data type.
 This result in excessive gas usage when the variable is accessed repeatedly since string variables are expensive to store and manipulate.

 `contract ProfilePicture is ERC721 {
     string public subprotocolName;